KNUELLM/_LLM/readme.md

 # KNUE_LLM
+[Title] A Unified Framework for Modeling and Evaluating Human-Uncertainty-Aware Language Models in Context-Dependent Decision-Making
+[Principal Investigator] Professor Jin Eun Yoo

+This project has been supported by the National Research Foundation of Korea (Ministry of Science and ICT; 2026-2031; KRW 300 million).

 [Title] Teachers’ Instruction and Evaluation Discourse Practices and the Consequent Student Achievement explored via Big Data, Deep Learning (Large Language Model), and Qualitative Research Techniques:
 Analyzing the Relationship between Teacher Competence and Pedagogical Content and Modeling Teacher Expertise Prediction and Feedback